Immigrant farm worker charged with 7 murders in northern California shooting | Law-Order

 Asked if investigators believed the Half Moon Bay killings were a "copy-cat" crime inspired by the shooting rampage in Monterey Park two days earlier, Wagstaffe said flatly, "No." Zhao was taken into custody on Monday evening outside a sheriff's station, where police said he had driven shortly after the attack on farm workers.

-The charging documents listed the dead as Yetao Bing, Qizhong Cheng, Jingzhi Lu, Zhishen Liu, Aixiang Zhang, Jose Romero and Marciano Martinez Jimenez.
-The coroner's office listed victims' ages as ranging from 43 to 73.
-Jose Romero's brother Pedro was injured in the attack and was hospitalized as of Tuesday, a cousin told Reuters.

-The Half Moon Bay killings unfolded two days after another gunman 380 miles to the south opened fire at the Star Ballroom Dance Studio, a club frequented mostly by older patrons of Asian descent in Monterey Park.
-Eleven people died and nine were injured in Saturday night's gunfire, which some survivors and bystanders said they initially mistook for fireworks as the predominantly Asian-American community was observing the start of the Lunar New Year.
+The killings there unfolded two days after a gunman 380 miles to the south opened fire at the Star Ballroom Dance Studio, a club frequented mostly by older patrons of Asian descent in Monterey Park.
+In addition to the 11 people killed, nine were injured in Saturday night's gunfire.

-Authorities said the assailant, Huu Can Tran, 72, drove a short time later to a second dance hall in the neighboring town of Alhambra.
-There, the club's operator disarmed him before he could open fire.
-The next morning, Tran shot himself to death behind the wheel of his getaway vehicle as police closed in on him south of Los Angeles.
+Authorities said the assailant, Huu Can Tran, 72, drove a short time later to a second dance hall, where that club's operator disarmed him before he could open fire.
+The next morning, Tran shot himself to death behind the wheel of his vehicle as police closed in on him south of Los Angeles.

-Although the motive remained unclear, Tran was known to have been a longtime regular of the Star Ballroom.
-One acquaintance - a tenant of a Los Angeles-rental property he owned - suggested Tran may have been nursing a grudge against other patrons there.
-Both rampages were notable for the retirement age of the suspects, much older than typical perpetrators of deadly mass shootings that have grown all too commonplace in the United States.
+Although his motive remained unclear, Tran was a known regular of the Star Ballroom.
+A tenant of a Los Angeles-rental property he owned suggested that Tran may have been nursing a grudge against other patrons.
+Both rampages were notable for the suspects' age, much older than typical in deadly mass shootings that have grown all too commonplace in the United States.

-Authorities said the two men both used a semi-automatic pistol, and the victims in each case came from immigrant communities.
+Authorities said the both gunmen used a semi-automatic pistol, and the victims in each case came from immigrant communities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)